rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 Now in these days prophets came down from Jerusalem to Antioch. ^1127

-And one of them named Agabus stood up and foretold by the Spirit that there would be a great famine over all the world ( this took place in the days of Claudius ). ^1128
+And one of them named Agabus stood up and foretold by the Spirit that there would be a great famine over all the world (this took place in the days of Claudius). ^1128

-So the disciples determined, every one according to his ability, to send relief to the brothers living in Judea. ^1129
+So the disciples determined, everyone according to his ability, to send relief to the brothers living in Judea. ^1129

 And they did so, sending it to the elders by the hand of Barnabas and Saul. ^1130

 About that time Herod the king laid violent hands on some who belonged to the church. ^1201